 The Panther P.R.I.D.E.
-Lab serves the purpose of facilitating a goal setting and reflection for students who have either made poor behavioral choices while at school or have excessive tardies and/or absences to school.
-Students are assigned to the lab via approval from the Administrative Team (i.e. 30 minutes for every third tardy or for frequent displaying defiant or rude behaviors during school, etc...).
-Assigning students time is intended to supplant punitive measures such as detention and is another example of what we do differently here at Briggs to serve the needs of our students.
+Lab serves the purpose of facilitating goal setting and reflection for students that need support in meeting Briggs academic and behavior expectations.
+Students are assigned to the lab via approval from the Administrative Team.
+Assigning students time is intended to supplant punitive measures.